-If the company needs to cancel a meeting due to weather, illness or another unforeseen event then the event will be rescheduled as soon as practicable following the cancellation and the company will alert the local community, the media and/or government etc. as appropriate to confirm that the meeting has been cancelled and what alternative arrangements have been made.
+If the company needs to cancel a meeting due to weather, illness or another unforeseen event then the event will be rescheduled as soon as practicable following the cancellation and the company will alert the local community through the media and etc. as appropriate to confirm that the meeting has been cancelled and what alternative arrangements have been made.

-If it is not possible to reschedule, then the company will provide a copy of the presentation materials and other relevant documents to the local administration and the company's information centres/libraries, as appropriate.
+If it is not possible to reschedule, then the company will provide a copy of the presentation materials and other relevant documents (for example, the company's information centres/libraries, as appropriate).